AppDev-ACE/sastraX-backend-api/README.md

 API Endpoints:
  - /captcha: To fetch captcha and display in UI (GET)
  - /login: To get register number, password and captcha from user and login (POST)
- - /profile: To fetch name, register number, profile picture, course and current semester and display under profile section (GET)
+ - /profile: To fetch name, register number, course and current semester and display under profile section (GET)
+ - /profilePic: To fetch profile picture (GET)
  - /attendance: To fetch the overall attendance and display in home page (GET)
  - /sastraDue: To fetch the total SASTRA fee due (GET)
  - /hostelDue: To fetch the total Hostel fee due (GET)